Zandario/dmui/dmui.md

 #### Reusable Forms

 One such pre-defined variable is the `form_reusable` variable.
-It defaults to a false value, indicating that you only intend the user to submit the form once after each call to `DisplayForm()`.
+It defaults to a false value, indicating that you only intend the user to submit the form once after each call to `display_form()`.

 If you want the user to be able to repeatedly submit the form, you should set this parameter to a true value (like 1).